Teradata/developer-resources/docs/install-ai-unlimited/quickstart/load-docker-image.md

 MEM: So they must be doing this from a terminal.
 Should we tell them to open it?

-Pull the Docker image for the AI Unlimited workspace service from [Docker Hub](https://hub.docker.com/r/teradata/ai-unlimited-workspaces).
+Open a terminal window and pull the Docker image for the AI Unlimited workspace service from [Docker Hub](https://hub.docker.com/r/teradata/ai-unlimited-workspaces).
 ```bash title="Docker Pull Command"
 docker pull teradata/ai-unlimited-workspaces
 ```